Prasadrenu/multilevel-parking/README.md

 # multilevel-parking

-Created a multilevel parking web application using HTML and CSS, providing a user-friendly interface for parking management.
+Created a multilevel parking using Python, providing a user-friendly interface for parking management.
 Implemented features such as space availability tracking, reservation system, and responsive design for optimal user experience.